astral-sh/ruff/README.md

 Beyond the rule set, Ruff suffers from the following limitations vis-à-vis Flake8:

-1. Ruff does not yet support a few Python 3.9 and 3.10 language features, including structural pattern matching and parenthesized context managers.
+1. Ruff does not yet support structural pattern matching.
 2. Flake8 has a plugin architecture and supports writing custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)